jaidev-jayakumar/VITAI/README.md

 # VITAI
 The perfect nutritionist + Personal assistant See code https://www.icloud.com/shortcuts/fccfedfb2e444df2bf48581ae321cfd8

-VITAI has been designed intentionally to exist in the background without a traditioanl UI element.
+VITAI has been designed intentionally to exist in the background without a traditional UI element.
 It seemlessly does it work in the background without interrupting your workflow and nudges you to live a healthy lifestyle by tailored meals, meditaions and workout plans.

 Inspiration: US obesity rates have tripled over the last 60 years, As of 2023, 43% of Americans are obese -this number is up 13% from the year 2000.
 1 in 6 adults, or, approximately 50 million people in the US are experiencing mental health issues and 55% of them do not receive any mental health treatment. ( Source: mhanational).
 These stats were appalling, and, understandably, are going to increase exponentially.
 Several studies have found that Depression and Anxiety can both be associated with overeating, poor food choices, a more sedentary lifestyle and very little physical activity.
 Recognizing that health & wellness is a 1.2 trillion TAM in the US alone, a question arose, why are obesity rates and mental health issues at an all time high?
 Lack of awareness, lack of resources, lack of access, lack of understanding of what a healthy lifestyle could look like, lack of instructions on how to change a lifestyle into a healthier one was a significant contributor!